dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 ### 1.2 Scope
 The project is going to be realized as a Web Application.

 Actors of this App are Users.
-These users have the roles of client or a service provider.
+These users have the roles of contractor or a employer.

 Planned Subsystems are:
 * Login page: